edonseki/myhookio/README.md

 In a simple workspace, you will be able to monitor every request which comes from your public - to your local hook including all request and response details.

+## Prerequisites

+1. OS :P
+2. Chrome or Firefox
+3. NodeJS 8 or 11 / both work

+## Project Structure

+`chrome-extension` - this contains the source code for the Chrome Extension.<br>
+`firefox-addon` - this contains the source code for Firefox Add On.
+The code here is 95.6%+ similar with the Chrome Extension.<br>
+`myhook-electron` - this contains the source code of Electron.
+The most of the source code here is the same as in the browser extensions.
+There is a custom mechanism built that allowed to use the same implementation as in the browser extensions.<br>
+`myhook-tester` - this is a simple JS Script that tries to test the limits of MyHook.<br>
+`node-server` - here is the place where a part of magic happen.
+This contains the source code of the server where all the communication between the local services and public sub domain happens.

 ## Steps to run MyHook to your localhost

 In order to run MyHook to your local machine or deploy it to your public server you have to follow the steps below: